tom-howard/ros/content/amr31001/lab2.md

     ```
     ***

-    You'll see a lot of confusing information there, but try to look for where it says `geometry_msgs/Pose pose`:
+    You'll see a lot of information there, but try to find the line that reads `geometry_msgs/Pose pose`:

     ```txt
     geometry_msgs/Pose pose